 “Even though a breastfeeding woman may not be sexually proactive, she may respond favorably when her partner initiates sexual activity.
 Maintaining the relationship may be important if one’s current partner is beneficial to the partnership and to the tasks of parenting,” said Escasa-Dorne, summarizing this relationship maintenance strategy.

-Escasa-Dorne does wonder whether cultural norms did not influence some of the participants’ responses to questions about their sexual relations and relationships.
+Escasa-Dorne does wonder whether cultural norms did not influence some of the participants’ responses to questions about their sexual relationship.
 She notes that childless women may be more hesitant to note their openness or enjoyment of sexual intimacy than those who have given birth.
 In the Philippines, many couples continue to live with their parents or in-laws after being married, especially if they have not yet had children.

 For more details contact us.